ForwardFinancing/forwardfinancing.github.io/_posts/2018-04-25-productivity-with-scripts-screencapture.md

 # This command will copy the path to our screenshot to our clipboard
 # Ready to paste with `command` + `V` shortcut
 printf "$SCREENSHOT_PATH" | pbcopy
-echo "This path to this screenshot has been copied to your clipboard."
+echo "The path to this screenshot has been copied to your clipboard."
 ```

-At this point you can also create a file and paste in the above code, for the sake of this tutorial I'll say mine is at `~/screenshot.sh`.
+At this point you can also create a file and paste in the above code.

 This script may appear complicated at first sight, but it only took under 10 minutes to write!